EcoJulia/Diversity.jl/README.md

 ```

 We have also developed generalised version of these that relate to our
-general measures of alpha, beta and gamma diversity at sub-community
+general measures of alpha, beta and gamma diversity at subcommunity
 and ecosystem measures.
 The generalisations of the richness, Shannon
 and Simpson are the only standard measures we are aware of whose
-sub-community components sum directly to the corresponding ecosystem
+subcommunity components sum directly to the corresponding ecosystem
 measure (although note that Simpson's index decreases for increased
 diversity, so small components are more diverse):